seansawyer/seansawyer.github.com/index.md

 ## About Me

-I love building at software at scale in polyglot environments.
+I love building software at scale in polyglot environments.
 Python and Erlang are closest to my heart, but these days I also use TypeScript, Java and Scala.

 I'm passionate about platform engineering and developer experience.
 I believe a good developer platform does more than just improve productivity; it also sparks creative joy.